COMPANY FORMATION IN LITHUANIA

 Cost-effective company registration compared to other EU nations

-- The profit tax rates are 5% and 15%.
+- Profit tax rates are 5% and 15%.

-- There are no exchange control restrictions.
+- There are no restrictions on exchange control.

 Company formation in Lithuania |